dendibakh/perf-book/chapters/5-Performance-Analysis-Approaches/5-3 Characterization.md

 ### Multiplexing and Scaling Events {#sec:secMultiplex}

 There are situations when we want to count many different events at the same time.
 But with only one counter, it's possible to count only one thing at a time.
-That's why PMUs contain multiple counters (in Intel's recent Goldencove microarchitecture there are 12 programmable PMCs, 6 per HW thread).
+That's why PMUs contain multiple counters (in Intel's recent Goldencove microarchitecture there are 12 programmable PMCs, 6 per hardware thread).
 Even then, the number of fixed and programmable counter is not always sufficient.
 Top-down Microarchitecture Analysis (TMA) methodology requires collecting up to 100 different performance events in a single execution of a program.
 Modern CPUs don't have that many counters, and here is when multiplexing comes into play.

 If you need to collect more events than the number of available PMCs, the analysis tool uses time multiplexing to give each event a chance to access the monitoring hardware.
 Figure @fig:Multiplexing1 shows an example of multiplexing between 8 performance events with only 4 counters available.